Fire at Wisconsin anti-abortion office investigated as arson

 The president of the lobbying group, Julaine Appling, said she considers the fire a “direct threat against us” given that it happened just a few days after a draft of a U.S. Supreme Court opinion was leaked suggesting the court may soon overturn the Roe v.
 Wade decision that legalized abortion in this country.
 She said people could have been hurt if they had been working in the office at the time.

-“This is the local manifestation of the anger and the lack of tolerance from the pro-abortion people toward those of us who are pro-life,” Appling said, who said investigators found the remnants of at least one Molotov cocktail.
+“This is the local manifestation of the anger and the lack of tolerance from the pro-abortion people toward those of us who are pro-life,” Appling said.

-“We will repair our offices, remain on the job, and build an even stronger grassroots effort,” Appling said.
-“We will not back down.
-We will not stop doing what we are doing.
-Too much is at stake.”

-Wisconsin politicians from both parties, including Democratic Gov. Tony Evers and Republican U.S. Sen. Ron Johnson, swiftly criticized the vandalism Sunday.
+Wisconsin politicians, including Democratic Madison Mayor Satya Rhodes-Conway, swiftly criticized the vandalism Sunday.

-“We condemn violence and hatred in all forms, including the actions at Wisconsin Family Action in Madison last night,” Evers said in a tweet.
-“We reject violence against any person for disagreeing with another’s view.
-Violence is not the way forward.
-Hurting others is never the answer.”

 Democratic U.S. Senate candidate Tom Nelson also denounced the vandalism.